aws-samples/amazon-ivs-player-web-sample/README.md

 # Amazon IVS Player Web SDK Samples

 This project contains code samples demonstrating how to build, package, and integrate with the Amazon IVS Player Web SDK.
+You can find the Web SDK API reference and documentation [here](https://docs.aws.amazon.com/ivs/).

 ## Requirements
 - Node 12+